 Statutory committee appointments for the listed committees below shall be finalized and announced to the members of MHMA within six weeks of coming into office of a new Board of Directors.
 BOD may choose to announce additional committees as per need basis anytime of the year

-One or more board of directors shall be an ex-officio, non-voting member of all the committees of MHMA.
+One or more board of directors shall be ex-officio, non-voting member of all the committees of MHMA.

 All committee members must be MHMA members.